dashton90/aws-study-guides/SAA-CO2/README.md

 2. For transitions from S3 Standard-IA to S3 Intelligent-Tiering, or S3 Glacier Instant Retrieval, objects smaller than 128KB will not be transitioned.
 3. Before you transition objects from the S3 Standard to S3 Standard-IA or S3 One Zone-IA, you must store them at least 30 days in the S3 Standard storage class.
 4. S3 Standard-IA and S3 One Zone-IA have a minimum 30-day storage charge.

+### Transfer Acceleration
+S3 Transfer Acceleration is a bucket-level feature that increases file transfer speed between your clients and S3 buckets.

+* Transfer acceleration works by sending your traffic to the globally distributed edge locations in Amazon CloudFront.
+The data is sent from the edge location to S3 over an optimized path on the private AWS network.
+* Once you enable Transfer Acceleration on a bucket, you can use it by targeting the endpoint `<bucketname>.s3-accelerate.amazonaws.com`
+* Transfer Acceleration works best on large files.
+If you are transferring files smaller than ~1GB you might want to use Cloudfront instead of Transfer Acceleration.

 Cloudfront
 ==